robtweed/DPP/README.md

 DPP also makes use of JavaScript Proxy Objects, allowing changes to your object(s) to be trapped and recorded to *indexedDB*.

+Because *indexedDB*'s APIs are asynchronous, a key challenge was how to keep the database copy of the object in synchronisation with the local proxy object, particularly if rapid sequences of sets and deletes occur.

+The solution is provided by the unique characteristics of our queue-based [QOper8](https://github.com/robtweed/QOper8) WebWorker management module.

+DPP establishes a single *QOper8* worker process, and any changes to the local object are added by DPP to the *Qoper8* queue.
+By using a single persistent *QOper8* WebWorker process, the corresponding changes to the *indexedDB* copy of the object can be guaranteed to be handled in strict chronological sequence within the WebWorker.

+In summary, DPP decouples your local object from the *indexedDB* copy.
+The *indexedDB* copy is only used by the WebWorker.
+All you have to do is manipulate your local object and let DPP do the rest!

-## Do you need to understand the *indexedDB* API in order to use DPP?
+## Do you need to understand the *indexedDB* API or WebWorkers in order to use DPP?

-No.  DPP implements all the necessary *indexedDB* mechanics for you behind the scenes.
+No.  DPP implements all the necessary *indexedDB*, *Qoper8* and WebWorker mechanics for you behind the scenes.

 You just use a couple of simple DPP APIs to specify a persistent object, and DPP looks after everything else for you automatically.

 When using a DPP-defined Persistent Object, you are accessing its Proxy Object and not the *indexedDB* database.
-The *indexedDB* database image of it is maintained asynchronously and automatically behind the scenes for you.
+The *indexedDB* database image of it is maintained automatically behind the scenes for you within its own WebWorker process.

 The only time the *indexedDB* version is directly used by DPP is to automatically restore the contents of your Persistent Object(s) whenever you start a new browser session.